dantleech/blog/source/_posts/2020-08-10-inverness-rest-day.md

 When I finished I went to pay and was astonished when she said that it would cost £5, it was astonishing because the menu said £10.
-When she saw my astonishment she said "Eat out to help out" (or similar) and explained it briefly to me.
-Eat-in food is half price on Monday, Tuesdays and Wednesdays until the [end of august](https://www.gov.uk/guidance/get-a-discount-with-the-eat-out-to-help-out-scheme) with the limit capped at £10 per person.
+When she saw my astonishment she said it was "Eat out to help out" and explained it briefly to me:  Eat-in food is half price on Monday, Tuesdays and Wednesdays until the [end of august](https://www.gov.uk/guidance/get-a-discount-with-the-eat-out-to-help-out-scheme) with the limit capped at £10 per person.

 I paid and left and walked about the town and looked around the shops.
 I saw